-For the top hikes across Australia, look no further than these recommendations of incredible walks around the country.
-From Western Australia to incredible Tasmania, each state has brilliantly distinct trails to enjoy all year around.
+For the top hikes in Australia, look no further than these recommendations of incredible walks around the country.
+From Western Australia to incredible Tasmania, each state has brilliantly distinct hiking trails to enjoy all year around.

 Australia is one of the most landscape and climate diverse countries in the world.
 That being said, there is a hike for everyone.
-Through atmospheric temperate rainforest, up vantage points for city views, along cliffside coastal paths and through the dry and arid desert of the outback.
+Through atmospheric temperate rainforest, up vantage points for city views, along cliffside coastal paths, up alpine snowy mountains and through the dry and arid desert of the outback.

 With a mixture of day hikes and longer and more challenging multi-day hikes, you will find something for every preference and walking ability in this list.

 So without further ado – here are some of the top hikes across Australia!

 *This post may contain affiliate links meaning should you purchase a product via this link, I’ll earn a small commission at no extra cost to you.
 See my privacy and disclosure policy for more.*

 Mount Kosciuszko is easily one of Australia’s best hikes, and it really sells itself.
 Standing at 2,228min the heart of the Snowy Mountains in Kosciuszko National Park, Mt Kosciuszko is Australia’s highest mountain.
 There’s beautiful landscapes and scenery surrounding you for the duration of the hike.
 And it’s pretty cool to stand on the top of Australia’s highest mountain!

 There are a couple of routes to hike Mt Kosciuszko, but the route starting and ending in Thredbo is generally considered the best option.
 From Thredbo village, you can take the chair lift to the starting point of the trail, and from there, it’s a 13km round trip to the summit and back.